About workflows

 You want to enforce MFA at an environment level for all organizations, but there are a few who do not want to adopt your policy.

-When you only want to prompt MFA when a user has not been prompted for MFA over a certain time period.
+When you only want to prompt MFA when a user has not been asked for MFA for a certain time period.
+See example code

 The main argument provided to your code is the Kinde workflow event